soberwp/models/README.md

 #### Post Type Tips:

 * `"active": false` stops the post type from being created.
-Default is set to true.
+Default is set to `true`.
 * `"type": "post-type"` also accepts a shorthand `"type": "cpt"`;

 ### Taxonomies